desruisseaux/GeoTools-archive/gt/README.txt

 GETTING INVOLVED
 ================
-If you are interested in the future development of GeoTools2 then feel free to join the geotools-devel mailing list and join in the weekly IRC sessions.
+If you are interested in the future development of GeoTools then feel free to join the geotools-devel mailing list and join in the weekly IRC sessions.

 We welcome contributions of new modules as well as keen developers who want to